christianbriggs/now-angular-app/README.md

-# Now Angular App Test
+# Test of Angular with Now v2.0

 Read [the original article on Medium](https://medium.com/bratislava-angular/now-2-0-and-angular-single-page-apps-fa55a797c300).